datagridsoftware/practical-ml/notebooks/insurance/import_dataRead.md

     pip install -r ./pip/requirements-notebook.txt
     ```

 Data can be read by using the read method from pandas

         dataframe = pd.read_excel("..\..\data\insurance\car_insurance_fraud.xlsx")

-There are several files that are being supported, like csv, json, parquet, etc. In case you need another format of the file, use the corespondent method like
+There are several files that are being supported, like csv, json, parquet, etc. In case you need another format of the file, use the correspondent method like

         dataframe = pd.read_csv("path to the file/ files")
         dataframe = pd.read_json("path to the file / files")